Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

 The fun part!
-Assuming your code is free of syntax and other errors, you’re ready to run the SiS application.
+Assuming your code is free of syntax and other errors, you’re ready to run the Streamlit application.

 ### Code